 48. Watch for Relapses

-If you accept the label of any type of mental illness, it might make it difficult to find the strength to fight your way out of the quicksand.
-Resignation takes away our self will and determination.
+Additionally, embracing the label associated with any type of mental illness, may make it difficult to find the strength to fight your way out of that quicksand.
+Resignation takes away your self-will and determination.
 No one "is" cancer.
-No one "is" bipolar, as if they defines who you are.
-We need to work hard at our mental health and in regaining our mental balance.
-It takes time, but persons can recover
+No one "is" bipolar, as if your condition defines who you are.
+You need to work hard at your mental health (regaining your mental balance).

 References for Self Help for Bipolar Disorder